You arrive in my body in slow motion

 wild young who howl and never stand a hope

-foreign wildfires bright enough to blind me
+of wildfires bright enough to blind me

-Hands that leave me spinning.
+as your hands kept me spinning.
 Nothing left

 behind me

-but night
+but light